What are interpersonal communication skills?

 How can I actually improve my interpersonal communication skills?

 As with any skills development, once you have identified the need and feel motivated to make a change, you need to be introduced to new strategies and tools, and seek out opportunities to practice and to receive feedback.
 Try approaching this as a project plan.
 Identify your goal.
 Pick two or three approaches to getting there.
 Maybe register for two workshops and read one book.

 Identify explicit opportunities to practice and ask a trusted colleague to give you feedback.
 The Gourmet's Guide to Giving Feedback article might be helpful if you are working on how to give someone constructive feedback.
-The article When Emotions Get in the Way can help you follow through with an important and difficult conversation.

 Don't forget: Interpersonal skills development is a life-long challenge.
 Pick something specific to learn, practice, expect some awkward moments, learn from them and celebrate your progress.